zorn96/ms_active_directory/docs/source/ad_session.rst

         This is included in the session object for completeness.
         :returns: A list of strings indicating the supported SASL mechanisms for the domain.
                   ex: ['GSSAPI', 'GSS-SPNEGO', 'EXTERNAL']

+    def find_upn_suffixes_for_domain(self) -> List[str]:
+        Get the user principal name suffixes for the domain.
+These are alternate domains that users might have in their user principal name, and use for logging on.
+        For example, a domain that has a read-only domain controller exposed to the internet might support logon using both "company.local" and "company.com" so that people can use their username@company.com emails to login.
+        Similarly, after a merger/acquisition, this may be used to support a smooth transition if trust relationships aren't used - where the domains are merged while still allowing "@company1.local" and "@company2.local" emails to be used for login (since many other services may be using AD for auth).

     is_domain_close_in_time_to_localhost(self, allowed_drift_seconds=None) -> bool
         Get whether the domain time is close to the current local time.